-The polyethylene is pelletised by a gear pump or screw extruder which extrudes the polyethylene through a die-face cutter producing small granules.
-The granules are stored in silos.
-They are then despatched to customers in bulk containers.
+The polyethylene powder is pelletised by a compounder extruder which extrudes the powder through a die-face cutter producing small pellets or granules.
+To provide the required user properties for the different polyethylene grades, additives are mixed in the compounding step with the powder.
+The final product granules are stored in silos and are then dispatched to customers in bulk containers.

-Ethylene: a colourless, flammable gas supplied by pipeline from the Olefines Plant.
-It is the main feedstock for the Alkathene Plant to manufacture polyethylene.
+Ethylene: a colourless, flammable gas supplied by pipeline from the Olefins Plant.
+It is the main feedstock to manufacture polyethylene.